What is P3O?

 The P3O staff can take over the independent task of measuring the realised benefits giving operational line managers the data to help focus their effort on the changes that are proving worthwhile for the business

 The right P3O structure will help the business answer these difficult questions:-

-The APM Group has implemented a Foundation level P3O qualification that is exam based, similar to all other OGC Best Practice Foundation qualifications.
-Courses are generally focussed on helping staff that have an understanding of programme and project management develop their skills in supporting the governance of change.
+The APM Group has implemented a Foundation level P3O qualification that is exam-based, similar to all other OGC Best Practice Foundation qualifications.
+Courses are generally focussed on helping staff that have an understanding of programme and project managers develop their skills in supporting the governance of change.